 I don’t remember when and how I discovered California Country Gal grain-free, lectin-free baking mixes.
-But I know I’ve used them so many times in so many shapes and forms, that I started experimenting with making my own recipes.
-Lectin-free bagels are one of them, even though it’s not really a new recipe, just a new way of using the mix and their recipes.
+But I know I’ve used them so many times in so many shapes and forms that I started experimenting with making my recipes.
+Lectin-free bagels are one of them, even though it’s not a new recipe, just a new way of using the mix and their recipes.

 ‘Silly people, grains are for birds’

 This statement always makes me giggle, and if you want to know who said that, check California Country Gal’s website.